 Variable universal life insurance policies are sold by prospectus only.
 Before investing, carefully consider your need for life insurance coverage and the charges and expenses of the variable universal life insurance policy.
 Also consider the investment objectives, risks, fees, and charges of each underlying variable investment option.
 This and other information is contained in the prospectuses for the variable universal life insurance policy and the underlying variable investment options.
 Obtain these prospectuses from your registered representative, by calling 877-253-5050, or from Voya.com and read them carefully before investing.

-Voya Survivorship Variable Universal Life - CV, policy form series 2519 JTVUL - 12/08 and Voya Strategic Accumulator Survivorship Universal life insurance, policy form #1173, may vary by state and may not be available in every state, is issued by Security Life of Denver Insurance Company (Denver, CO), a member of the Voya® family of companies.
+Voya Survivorship Variable Universal Life - CV, policy form series 2519 JTVUL - 12/08 and Voya Strategic Accumulator Survivorship Universal Life Insurance, policy form #1173, are issued by Security Life of Denver Insurance Company (Denver, CO), a member of the Voya® family of companies, and distributed by Voya America Equities, Inc.

 Variable insurance products are subject to investment risk, are not guaranteed and will fluctuate in value.
 In addition, there is no guarantee that any variable investment option will meet its stated objective.